 Matt is a highly experienced lawyer practising in native title, CSG, mining, planning and environment law and is based in P&E Law's Maroochydore office.

-Matt is a highly regarded specialist lawyer with more than 20 years experience in legal practice.
-Matt regularly works from our Chinchilla and Cairns offices and travels regularly throughout Queensland and interstate.
+Matt has more than 20 years experience in legal practice and has represented parties throughout Queensland and interstate.
 Matt heads up P&E Law’s Coal Seam Gas team.

 Matt has extensive experience in local, State and Commonwealth planning and environment law including the conduct of Planning and Environment Court, Federal Court and Land Court applications and appeals as well as related aspects of planning and development including renewable energy projects, land acquisition, protected areas, vegetation, mining, water and carbon rights.
 He regularly advises local governments, developers and submitters in planning appeals throughout Queensland.